 - Practice profiles describe the core activities that allow an innovation to be teachable, learnable, and doable in practice; and promote consistency across practitioners at the level of actual service delivery

 - A practical assessment of the performance of practitioners who are using the innovation

 - The performance (fidelity) assessment relates to the innovation philosophy, values, and principles; essential functions; and core activities specified in the practice profiles; and is practical and can be done repeatedly in the context of typical human service systems.

-Dane & Schneider (1998) and Durlak & DuPre (2008) summarized reviews of over 1,200 outcome studies and found that investigators assessed the presence or strength (fidelity) of the independent variable (the intervention) in about 20% of the studies and only about 5% of the studies used those assessments in analyses of the outcome data (that is, had data related to criterion 4.b).
+Dane & Schneider (1998) and Durlak & DuPre (2008) summarized reviews of over 1,200 outcome studies and found that investigators assessed the presence or strength (fidelity) of the independent variable (the intervention) in about 20% of the studies and only about 5% of the studies used those assessments in analyses of the outcome data.
+That is, about 5% of the innovations being studied would meet the Usable Innovation criterion that requires “Evidence that the innovation is effective when used as intended.”
 Without information on the presence and strength of the independent variable, it is difficult to know if the innovation was used as intended and it is difficult to know what produced the outcomes in a study (Dobson & Cook, 1980).
 Based on these reviews, one might expect about 5% of currently named “evidence-based programs” might meet the criteria for defining a program.

 The current standards for “evidence” are useful for choosing innovations (better evidence for effectiveness is a good basis for choosing) but are not especially helpful for implementation of an innovation in typical practice settings.
 Service delivery practitioners and managers do not use standards for scientific rigor in their interactions with recipients and others.
 They use innovations in practice and need to know what they are (as defined above).